Stalinist architecture: Moscow Master Plan (1935)

 These rules effectively banned low-cost mass construction in the old city and "first-rate" streets, as well as single-family homebuilding.
 Low-cost development proceeded in remote areas, but most funds were diverted to new, expensive "ensemble" projects which valued façades and grandeur more than the needs of overcrowded cities.

+The Moscow Master Plan also included maintaining old city cores as administrative areas while building industry on city peripheries with green space and residences between the two.

 Moscow Canal (1932–1938)

 The canal connects the Moskva River with the main transportation artery of European Russia, the Volga River.
 It is located in Moscow itself and in the Moscow Oblast.
 The canal connects to the Moskva River 191 kilometers from its estuary in Tushino (an area in the north-west of Moscow), and to the Volga River in the town of Dubna, just upstream of the dam of the Ivankovo Reservoir.
 Length of the canal is 128 km.

 It was constructed from the year 1932 to the year 1937 by gulag prisoners during the early-to-mid Stalin era.